6 Things you must know before visiting Bologna

 Have them at the counter, like if you were in a rush even if you are not at all.

-Pretend to read the sports page on local newspaper like Il Resto del Carlino and seem disappointed.
+Pretend to read the sports page on a local newspaper like Il Resto del Carlino and seem disappointed.

 There you go, you're bolognese!